 Provided that we are not legally bound to store data for a longer period or pass them on to third parties (in particular law enforcement authorities), the decision which personal data we collect, for how long they are being saved and to which extent you possibly need to disclose them depends on the functions of the website you use in the individual case.

 4. Data processing in connection with the use of the website

-The use of the website and its functions requires the processing of certain personal data regularly for e.g. processing your order.
-For payments with PayPal: purchase total, currency, billing information.
+The use of the website and its functions requires the processing of certain personal data regularly.
 For payments, we send the purchase total, currency and customer’s billing information to the respective payment processor.
 For taxes: the value of goods in the cart, value of shipping, destination address.
 For checkout rates: destination address, purchased product IDs, dimensions, weight, and quantities.
 For shipping labels: customer’s name, address as well as the dimensions, weight, and quantities of purchased products.
-We also store the purchased shipping labels on our server to make it easy to reprint them and handle support requests.
+We also store the shipping labels on our server to make it easy to reprint them and handle support requests.